OpenMachine-ai/tinyfive/README.md

 - 37 of the 40 base instructions `RV32I`, all instructions of the M-extension `RV32M`, and
   some of the F-extension `RV32F` are already implemented, and many of them are tested.
   (The three missing instructions `fence`, `ebreak`, and `ecall` are not applicable here.)
-- Remaining work: improve testing, add more extensions, add RV64.
+- Remaining work: improve testing, add more instructions and RV64.
 See TODOs in the code for more details.

 ### Comparison